Last updated on October 5th, 2025 at 05:07 pm

 Where locals don’t admit to going

 At first glance, Durty Harry’s is not an obvious local’s hangout.
-Tucked inside the Rick’s Bar megaplex, between the strip club and the nightclub, the live music venue features the DurtBags seven nights a week.
-That’s not exactly where the locals hang out, though.
+Tucked inside the Rick’s Bar megaplex, between the strip club and the nightclub, the live music venue featuring the DurtBags when they are not performing elsewhere in the off-season.
+This is not exactly where the locals hang out, though.
 Instead, climb up the stairs to the small set of bar stools overlooking the dance floor and stage.
 The show is best in season when there are plenty of partiers.
-The band has performed nearly every night for a decade, but what makes them remarkable isn’t their ability to replicate more than 1,000 songs that define several generations, but rather that every night they make a new batch of strangers completely joyful.
-Revelers wander in, get a drink, then jump right in, busting out dance moves they haven’t tried in a decade or two, singing the familiar lyrics and letting it all go as they get caught up in the moment.
+The band has performed at Durty Harry’s since 2010, but what makes them remarkable isn’t their ability to replicate more than 1,000 songs that define several generations, but rather how they make every new batch of strangers completely joyful.
+Revelers wander in, get a drink, then bust out dance moves they haven’t tried in a decade or two, singing the familiar lyrics and letting it all go as they get caught up in the moment.
 From grandmothers to spring breakers, the band knows how to keep everyone happy.
 Just don’t ask them to play Freebird, unless you are willing to pay the mandatory $400 tip.
-202 Duval Street, (305) 296-5513 Web site: Durty Harry’s
+202 Duval Street, (305) 296-5513.
+TripAdvisor reviews

 Schooner Wharf Bar